punnie/rails-prom/README.md

 Feel more than welcome to clone this repository and experiment with it as you please.

+If you encounter any problems please create a new issue in this repository.

 ## Prerequisites

 To run and explore this example it is recommended you do it using docker-compose, and for that you'll need a recent version of docker and docker-compose installed in your computer.
 Here are the installation guides for [docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/install/).